credify-pte-ltd/serviceX-market-skeleton-nodejs/README.md

     - Basic profile that Market can provide.
     - Required only for Market

-Now, you can run `docker-compose run` if you use Docker.
+Now, you can run `docker-compose run` if you use Docker. `docker-compose.yml` contains DB user/password information.

 4. Create your database and configure database connection.
 This service uses PostgreSQL as default database, so if you use PostgreSQL, just add your connection `DATABASE_URL=....` in your `.env`.
 If you want to test how it works, please run PostgreSQL in your machine with a new database (`$ createdb skeleton_nodejs`) and proceed with the next steps.
 Or else you can use `docker-compose run`, which comes with PostgreSQL.